View-aware Cross-modal Distillation for Multi-view Action Recognition: ViCoKD: View-aware Cross-modal Distillation Framework

 where $\tau$ is the temperature parameter.

-\textbf{View-aware Consistency Module.} To enforce consistent predictions across different views, we introduce a view-aware consistency loss applied at the frame-level.
-Figure~\ref{fig:knowledge_distillation} shows the details: for each view $n$ and time step $t$, we obtain probabilities $p_{n,t} \in \mathbb{R}^C$.
+\textbf{View-aware Consistency Module.} To enforce consistent predictions across views, we introduce a view-aware consistency loss applied at the frame-level.
+Figure~\ref{fig:knowledge_distillation} shows the details: For each view $n$ at time step $t$, we obtain probabilities $p_{n,t} \in \mathbb{R}^C$.
 A binary visibility mask $m_{n,t} \in \{0,1\}$ is generated using human detection~\cite{wang2024yolov10}, where $m_{n,t} = 1$ indicates that a human is visible in view $n$ at frame $t$, suggesting a high potential for action occurrence.
-Given a view pair $(i, j)$, we compute the Jensen--Shannon divergence~\cite{menendez1997jensen} (JS) between their prediction distributions:
+Given a view pair $(i, j)$, we compute the Jensen--Shannon (JS) divergence~\cite{menendez1997jensen} between their prediction distributions as:

 where $m = \frac{1}{2}(p_i + p_j)$.
 The divergence is computed only on frames where $m_{i,t} = m_{j,t} = 1$, and is weighted by the product of the maximum class probabilities from both views to emphasize confident predictions.
 The View-aware Consistency loss is defined as: